ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

 2. Try turning up different settings.
 The **Intensity**, **Bokeh Size**, and **Threshold** can all be *overdriven* to create the look you are going for.

-3. The **Shape** property can be the most fun to change for the theming of your game.
+3. The **Shape** property can be the most fun to change for theming of your game.
 In particular, hearts are fun:

     ![Post Process Effects](../img/VFXtutorial/ppe_LensFlare2.png "The default of AO is subtle but clear."){: .center loading="lazy" }

     The above image also had increases to Intensity and the Bokeh Size.

 Now you know how to control several different post process effects.
 Each one in Core Content has slightly different base settings and options, but now you have enough knowledge to understand how the others work too.
-Have fun experimenting!
+Have fun experimenting.

 ---

 ### Visual Effects

-The next section of this tutorial focuses exclusively on VFX!
+The next section of this tutorial focuses exclusively on VFX.
 Just like the video above, we will be making an interactable treasure chest and using the Core built-in resource system.

 Core includes the benefit of having an ever-expanding list of visual effect objects to work with, and thanks to the template system, we can combine these in even more unique ways to achieve whatever your vision may be.

-We'll be making a treasure chest that requires an item to open!
+We'll be making a treasure chest that requires an item to open.

 **Time to complete:** 20 minutes